 What to do on Lake Annecy?
 Water activities and relaxation

-Considered one of the purest lakes in Europe, Lake Annecy is the perfect setting for a variety of water activities.
-Enjoy its crystal-clear water and exceptional mountain surroundings.
+Considered one of the purest lakes in Europe, Lake Annecy is the ideal setting for a variety of water activities.
+Enjoy its crystal-clear water and exceptional mountain environment.

-Fans of board sports will find their pleasure with paddleboarding, kayaking, or canoe-kayaking.
-These activities offer a respectful and quiet way to discover the reed beds and local wildlife.
-For those seeking adrenaline, water skiing, wakeboarding, and kitesurfing are popular choices.
-Wakeboarding, similar to snowboarding, and water skiing promise thrilling sensations, while kitesurfing, propelled by a sail, requires good physical condition and favorable wind.
+Fans of board sports will find joy in paddleboarding, kayaking, or canoeing.
+These activities offer a respectful and silent way to discover the reed beds and local wildlife.
+For adrenaline seekers, water skiing, wakeboarding, and kitesurfing are popular choices.
+Wakeboarding, similar to snowboarding, and water skiing promise strong thrills, while kitesurfing, powered by a sail, requires good physical condition and favorable wind.

-Explore innovative activities such as the Jet Cycle, which literally makes you fly above the water powered by your legs, or embark on the SeaBubbles lake shuttle, an electric boat for a unique experience combining navigation and flying above the water.
+Explore innovative activities such as the Jet Cycle, which literally allows you to fly over the water powered by your legs, or hop on the SeaBubbles lake shuttle, an electric boat for a unique experience combining navigation and flying above water.

-Non-athletes are not left out as lakeside walks, on the Paquier, or towards the Imperial Palace remain accessible to everyone and allow effortless strolling.
+Non-sporty visitors are not left out, as walks along the lakeshore, on the Paquier lawn, or towards the Imperial Palace, are accessible to everyone and allow for effortless strolling.

 Beaches for a moment of relaxation by the water